 Montreal, August, 1976.
-21-year-old Enith Brigitha stood out in starting field of the 100 meters freestyle race.
+Twenty-one-year-old Enith Brigitha stood out in the starting field of the 100m freestyle race.
 As the only black participant in the final, it was impossible not to notice the Dutchwoman standing next to the brawny East German women in the middle lanes.
 Here, we also find the main character of the race, 17-year-old super star Kornelia Ender, who’d won this distance at the 1973 and 1975 world championships.
-She was the best in the world already at the age of fourteen, and she’d developed further since.
+She was already the best in the world at age 14, and she’d developed further since.
 Her 165 pounds were distributed across her tall 5’11’’.
 Ender had shoulders as broad as those of a heavyweight boxer and her arm muscles were clearly defined.

-According to plan, Ender was able to crush all resistance.
-She won the double distance, 200 meters freestyle, with a margin of two seconds.
-100 meters butterfly with almost a second.
-On the 100 meters freestyle, she crossed the finish line eight tenths of a second before the next swimmer, 15-year-old East German Petra Priemer.
+According to plan, Ender crushed all resistance.
+She won the double distance, 200m freestyle with a margin of two seconds, and the 100m butterfly with almost a second.
+On the 100m freestyle, she crossed the finish line eight tenths of a second before the next swimmer, 15-year-old East German Petra Priemer.
 However, Enith Brigitha managed to get the bronze medal with a margin of only the blink of an eye before the two best Americans and the third East German.
-Winning the bronze medal constituted a historical accomplishment, as a black woman had never won a medal in an Olympic swimming pool before.
+Winning the bronze medal constituted a historical accomplishment as a black woman had never before won a medal in an Olympic swimming pool.

 Enith Brigitha was born on the Caribbean island of Curacao.
-It’s located about 40 miles north of Venezuela and constitutes the so-called ABC islands, along with Aruba and Bonaire.
-The island was conquered by the Dutch in the seventeenth century, as they needed salt for their herring industry since Spain and Portugal had strategically blocked the salt supply just to mess with them.
-Curacao came to be a center for the slave trade for two centuries until it was abolished in 1863, and it was sometime during this time period that Enith’s ancestors arrived from Africa on a slave ship.
+It’s located about 40 miles north of Venezuela and constitutes the ABC islands, along with Aruba and Bonaire.
+The island was conquered by the Dutch in the seventeenth century as they needed salt for their herring industry since Spain and Portugal had strategically blocked the salt supply just to mess with them.
+Curacao came to be a center for the slave trade for two centuries until slavery was abolished in 1863.
+It was during this time period that Enith’s ancestors arrived from Africa on a slave ship.

-Her parents got divorced when she was young and she moved to Amsterdam, where she quickly became one of the best female swimmers in the country.
-In 1976, she stood at the top of her career and a few days after her first bronze medal, she also won a second bronze medal in the 200 meters freestyle.
+Her parents got divorced when she was young and she moved to Amsterdam where she quickly became one of the best female swimmers in the country.
+In 1976, she was at the top of her career; a few days after her first bronze medal, she also won a second bronze medal in the 200m freestyle.
 In the two relay events, the Netherlands came in fourth and fifth.
-Enith Brigitha moved back to Curacao at the age of 35, where she opened a school offering swimming lessons for children, which seems to be a good business idea on an island where almost the entire population lives by the coast.
+Enith Brigitha moved back to Curacao at the age of 35, where she opened a school offering swimming lessons for children, which seems to be a good business idea on an island where almost the entire population lives near the coast.
 Just like most other athletes, she remembers her career with joy.
 However, one thing is different.

-The East German women crushed all resistance at the Montreal Olympics and won eleven out of thirteen gold medals.
+The East German women trounced all comers at the Montreal Olympics, winning eleven out of 13 gold medals.
 At the Munich Olympics four years prior, they had not won a single gold medal.
 Kornelia Ender, who’d won three individual gold medals with incredible world records, had to bear the brunt of the envy of the rest of the world.
 A West German newspaper rhetorically belittled her: “Ist das ein Mädchen?” (“Is this really a girl?”).

-The world of swimming tried to figure out what made the East German girls so superior, but East Germany had been a closed country ever since 1965.
-The regime saw athletic success as a way of demonstrating the superiority of the communist ideology, and the East German female swimmers won almost every single available medal in the 1970s and 1980s.
+The world of swimming tried to figure out what made the East German girls so superior, but East Germany had been a closed country since 1965.
+The regime saw athletic success as a way of demonstrating the superiority of the communist ideology, and the East German female swimmers won almost every available medal in the 1970s and 1980s.